gaois/documental/docs/software/localizer/index.en.md

 **Note:** This is a **prerelease version** for testing purposes.
 Expect some breaking changes and renamed API methods before we reach a 1.0 release.

-A toolkit for creating multilingual web applications on ASP.NET Core.
-It offers a suite of configurable localisation middleware, including request culture validators, cookie management, exception handlers, and URL rewriting rules, that wrap and extend the framework's native [globalisation and localisation](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/localization?view=aspnetcore-2.1) functions to take the pain out of building localised websites.
+This is a toolkit for creating multilingual web applications on ASP.NET Core.
+It offers a suite of configurable localisation middleware, including request culture validators, cookie management, exception handlers and URL rewriting rules, that wrap and extend the framework's native [globalisation and localisation](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/localization?view=aspnetcore-2.1) functions to take the pain out of building localised websites.

-The library was developed at [Fiontar & Scoil na Gaeilge](https://www.gaois.ie), Dublin City University, Ireland where we use it to build our own multilingual web applications.
+The library was developed by [Gaois](https://www.gaois.ie), Fiontar & Scoil na Gaeilge, DCU where we use it to build our own multilingual web applications.

 ## Features

 The library provides out-of-the-box functionality that allows you to:

-- Get the request culture from URL path parameters such as `www.mymultilingualapp.com/en-GB/about/` and `www.mymultilingualapp.com/ga/about/`
+- Get the request culture from URL path parameters such as `www.mymultilingualapp.com/en-GB/about/` and `www.mymultilingualapp.com/ga/about/`.
 - Use cookies and HTTP `Accept-Language` headers to infer the user's desired culture when they visit the website homepage, e.g. `www.mymultilingualapp.com`, where no path parameters are present.
-- Handle requests to unsupported cultures, either by returning a 404 error page or redirecting the user to a page in the default language
+- Handle requests to unsupported cultures, either by returning a 404 error page or redirecting the user to a page in the default language.
-- Exclude certain routes from being affected by the localisation middleware
+- Exclude certain routes from being affected by the localisation middleware.
-- Manage and configure settings related to localisation cookies, so that the user's language preferences can be persisted across browsing sessions
+- Manage and configure settings related to localisation cookies, so that the user's language preferences can be persisted across browsing sessions.
-- Decide if users should be redirected to a localised URL when they first request the website homepage
+- Decide if users should be redirected to a localised URL when they first request the website homepage.
-- Handle scenarios where you wish to internally map a two- or three-letter ISO language code in the URL to a region or an extended language subtag
+- Handle scenarios where you wish to internally map a two- or three-letter ISO language code in the URL to a region or an extended language subtag.

-Most of these features are configurable: sensible defaults are supplied, but you get to specify which types of redirects to use, how long before cookies expire, etc. The library was also designed very much with SEO in mind, and the default setup offers an optimal localisation solution when it comes to being indexed by major search engines.
-The localizer middleware plays nice even when the application is run in a virtual directory.
+Most of these features are configurable: sensible defaults are supplied, but you get to specify which types of redirects to use, how long before cookies expire, etc. The library was also designed very much with SEO in mind and the default setup offers an optimal localisation solution when it comes to being indexed by major search engines.
+The localizer middleware plays nice, even when the application is run in a virtual directory.

 ## Install and setup